in

 Every piece of furniture can be made out of different materials such as:

-● Metal.
-Metal is also a commonly used furniture material, and it is applied in a vast array of installation techniques.
-Aluminum, steel, and iron are some of the most well-known metal types, and they are often used for building frames and legs for various other furniture styles and pieces.
+Aluminum, steel, and iron are some of the most well-known metal types, and they are often used for building frames and legs for various other styles and pieces.

 ● Glass.
-This multifunctional material is normally used as a surface for tabletops, and shelves, and oftentimes, they are used as decorative elements to beautify furniture pieces.
+This multifunctional material is normally used as a surface for tabletops, and shelves, and often, they are used as decorative elements to beautify furniture pieces.
 Tempered glass is usually ideal for making furniture such as table tops as it is very durable.

 ● Rattan or Wicker.
-This natural material is normally used for building outdoor furniture pieces like outdoor dining tables or chairs as they are usually water-resistant.
+This natural material is normally used for building outdoor pieces like outdoor dining tables or chairs as they are usually water-resistant.

 ● Leather.
 This material is frequently used for making upholstery on various furniture items such as armchairs or sofas.